William Marshall (bandleader)

 Gerard William Marshall (October 12, 1917 – June 7, 1994) was an American singer, bandleader and a motion picture actor, director and producer.

 Biography

 Born in Chicago, Illinois on October 12, 1917, Marshall became a vocalist for Fred Waring and his band, The Pennsylvanians, before forming his own band in 1937.
 In 1940, he moved to Hollywood to act in films.

-Some of the movies Marshall appeared in include Calendar Girl, That Brennan Girl, Belle of the Yukon, Knute Rockne, All American and State Fair (1945).
+Some of the movies Marshall appeared in include Calendar Girl, That Brennan Girl, Belle of the Yukon, Knute Rockne, All American, State Fair (1945), and as pulp-magazine character Dan Turner, Hollywood Detective in the 1947 film Blackmail.

 Personal life and death

 Marshall married Beverly Bruce on December 5, 1938, in Marion, Arkansas.
 They were divorced on June 7, 1940.
 After that, he was married three times to actresses.